OUI and Criminal

 As a former Prosecutor and current instructor at the Maine Criminal Justice Academy, Attorney Leddy has nearly 20 years’ experience and the knowledge to fairly assess the factual basis for the State’s case.
 Then, with a clear understanding of what you are facing, you can make an informed choice as to how best to resolve your case.

 Along with the relationships he has built with both prosecutors and defense counsel, Chris has spent a great deal of time in actual litigation.
 “There really is no substitute for courtroom experience when it comes to a fair assessment of issues, evidence, and outcomes.” says Leddy.

 Contact us to discuss your criminal or OUI charge.

 People accused of crimes in Southern Maine rely on the skill, discretion, and professionalism of the attorneys at Ainsworth Thelin.
-To find out how we can help you, call us at 207-767-4824, or complete the contact form on the left.
+To find out how we can help you, call us at 207-767-4824, or complete the contact form on the right.